MarkLodato/dotfiles/README.md

 The .gitignore is set up to monitor any new dotfiles but to ignore files not starting with a dot at the top level.
 That way, `git status` will indicate any new files that should be added to (or ignored by) the repository.

+### Alternate Installation

+An alternate, much more widely suggested strategy is to check out the files to a subdirectory and then set up symlinks for each file.
+While this is easier to understand, it requires much more maintenance and does not automatically detect new files.